Kodingroo/ComputeShader-Texture2D/README.md

 `FWriteToRenderTargetDispatchParams` defines the dimensions (X, Y, Z) for the shader execution and holds a reference to the render target.
 This struct is essential for setting up the shader environment and ensuring proper execution on the GPU and render thread.

-### FWriteToRenderTargetInterface

-`FWriteToRenderTargetInterface` provides a public interface for executing compute shaders within the Unreal Engine framework.
-It manages the interaction between the game thread and render thread, ensuring correct shader execution on the GPU.
-The class handles tasks like shader dispatch, resource initialization, and texture resizing, making it essential for GPU-based operations.

 ### UWriteToRenderTargetLibrary

 `UWriteToRenderTargetLibrary` provides a Blueprint-accessible way to invoke the compute shader.
 This class simplifies the process of setting up and dispatching the shader by encapsulating the necessary steps within a single function call, `ExecuteRTComputeShader`.
 This approach allows designers and developers to utilize the shader in both the Unreal Editor and at runtime without requiring deep C++ knowledge.